 Paints contain pigments, and in addition to providing colour they also provide the durability factor in the paint finishes to withstand the everyday household elements.
 A different chemical formulation is in every primer and every finish.

 Primers are also problem solvers.
 They make an excellent first layer of protection to wood surfaces which naturally contain knots, as well as rust from nails and stains from water leaks.
 There are primers for different situations and you can find more information on the Benjamin Moore Website for primers for more of what the different primer types are and situations they are to be used in.

-It is worth taking the time to do your research and make an informed decision, by visiting any of your local Benjamin Moore Outlets where they can inform you on which primer and paints you will need for your painting project, and of course for professional house painting results you can always go-pro with PG PAINT & DESIGN your Local.
+It is worth taking the time to do your research and make an informed decision, by visiting any of your local Benjamin Moore stores in Ottawa, where they can inform you on which primer and paints you will need for your painting project, and for the best house painting results hire the best painters.